 - all/none.
 Turns on or off all warnings and information messages - null(default)/nonull.
-Specifies whether the translator checks nullable columns and nullable Java variable types for conversion loss when data is transferred between database columns and Java host variables precision(default)/noprecision.
+Specifies whether the translator checks nullable columns and nullable Java variable types for conversion loss when data is transferred between database columns and Java host variables The translator must connect to the database for this option to be in effect. - precision(default)/noprecision.
 Specifies whether the translator checks for loss of precision when data is transferred between database columns and Java variables